 - 1. You report should be accessible on your group's webpage. - 2.
-You should submit a zipped copy of your report to webCT. - 3.
-You should bring a hardcopy of your report to class.
+You should submit a PDF of your report via onQ.

 Assignment 2: Concrete Architecture

 For this deliverable, you will submit a report (10-15 pages long) that gives the as-built (concrete) architecture of the studied software system (see Appendix A).
 Your report should be posted online.
 It should be web-readable, with appropriate links to web-accessible related content.